Date: March 7th, 2014

 - The patients were analyzed in the groups to which they were randomized.
 YES

 - All participants were unaware of group allocation.
-YES – patients and caregivers were blinded to allocation.
+YES

 - All groups were treated equally except for the intervention.
 UNSURE.
 Although both groups received standard care, differences in this care are not specified.